 Death benefits and annuities

-Learn about the death benefits that can be provided if a member purchases an annuity contract, and the resulting taxes payable.
+Learn about the death benefits that can be provided if a member dies after buying an annuity contract, and the resulting taxes payable.

-- If death benefits haven’t been purchased by the annuitant, then nothing is payable when they die.
+- If death benefits haven’t been purchased by the annuitant at outset, then nothing is payable when they die.

-If purchased at outset, annuity death benefits can include guaranteed periods, joint life/nominee annuities and value protection.
+If purchased, annuity death benefits can include guaranteed periods, joint life/nominee annuities and value protection.

 Joint life, nominee or successor’s annuities, annuity protection lump sums and ongoing income payments due under a guarantee period are tax-free income if the original annuitant was under 75 when they died.